jaysc/websocket-room/readme.md

 Each connection is assigned a `client` ID.

 The websocket can be accessed at `localhost:8080/ws`.
-A very simple react front-end page has been created in order to play around, otherwise you can use postman.
-Multiple connections can be made by opening additional tabs.
+A very simple react front-end page has been created in order to play aroundMultiple connections can be made by opening additional tabs.

+See `./src/actions` methods for the API requirments.

 The postman folder contains some examples of queries you can send.